eranif/wxdap/README.md

 - [x] Exited - the debuggee process exited
 - [x] Initialized - dap server is initialized
 - [x] Process - the debuggee process started
+- [ ] Output - The event indicates that the target has produced some output